Highway to Heaven: Plot and themes

 Jonathan Smith is a "probationary" angel sent to Earth to help people in need.
 In the course of an "assignment", he meets Mark Gordon, an embittered retired policeman now bouncing from job to job.
 At first distrustful of Jonathan, Mark helps him complete his assignment and comes to believe in his true nature.
 He volunteers to assist Jonathan in helping troubled people on Earth, feeling that Jonathan needs a companion in his lonely mission, and "The Boss" (a.k.a.
 God) approves.
-Jonathan and Mark are given assignments where they help troubled souls overcome their problems.
+Jonathan and Mark are given assignments in which they help troubled souls overcome their problems.

 Each episode typically begins with Jonathan and Mark arriving in a new city and taking jobs as business employees or civil service workers as part of their latest assignment.
 Due to Jonathan's angelic nature, the two can work as police officers, medical personnel, teachers, social workers or other skilled employees (background checks or employment history verification being divinely provided or somehow never looked into), allowing for a variety of identities and scenarios.
-Both Jonathan and Mark face the same difficulties as people on Earth trying to rectify these problems, and have little to aid them beyond a bare outline of their assignment.
+Both Jonathan and Mark face the same difficulties as people on Earth trying to rectify these problems and have little to aid them beyond a bare outline of their assignment.
 At certain times Jonathan presents gifts to others, such as decorating a drab nursing home with flowers or giving someone a bicycle.
-These material gifts likely come from "the Boss", but when asked, he answers only "A friend of mine provided them."
+These material gifts likely come from "The Boss", but when asked, he answers only "A friend of mine provided them."
 When necessary, "The Boss" provides the protagonists with divine intervention or as Jonathan and Mark refer to it, "The Stuff".
-An early season one episode, "The Return of the Masked Rider", establishes that Jonathan is not given "The Stuff" if he acts contrary to God's will.
+An early season-one episode, "The Return of the Masked Rider", establishes that Jonathan is not given "The Stuff" if he acts contrary to God's will.
 This rule would be often referred to in later episodes but would also be at times ignored or forgotten; for example, in the episode "The Secret" Jonathan uses "The Stuff" in direct defiance of God's orders.